“Health is wealth”

 Indian Ayurvedic Medicine

-has, or functional principles.
+Ayurveda, the traditional medical system of India, conceptualizes “doshas,” or “functional principles.”
 It is the combination of the doshas characteristics based on a five-element philosophy that drives mental and physical well-being.
 When the doshas are out of balance in quality or quantity, well-being is impaired and symptoms occur.
 Research suggests that some of the diagnoses established in Ayurveda overlap in many ways with western medical diagnoses, particularly related to anxiety and stress.
 As such, traditional Ayurveda treatment may offer benefit in the management of anxiety and stress.
 For example, the adaptogen Ashwagandha is commonly used in Ayerveda to treat conditions associated with stress and anxiety.

 Traditional Chinese Medicine (TCM)